 25. The success of the MIFFY Products has resulted in their counterfeiting and intentional copying.
-Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, Amazon, Alibaba, AliExpress, etc. ("Infringing Websites" or "Infringing Webstores").
+Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites.
 Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate Plaintiff's intellectual property rights ("Counterfeit Products") to consumers within the United States, including the State of Illinois.